Associates is a collective of curators, academics and artists who write long-term strategies for community and culture…

 John Kieffer has over thirty years’ experience in the UK and international cultural policy, arts programming, creative industries development and the music industry.
 He has programmed festivals, written books and held senior roles at the Arts Council, Sound & Music, the British Council and the London Docklands Development Corporation.
 He is currently the Chair of Situations UK and Longplayer, and also a trustee of Artsadmin and the BBC Performing Arts Fund.

 Lois Stonock is a curator and consultant interested in business models, networks and structures which support art, community and enquiry.
+She is founder of the Associates.
 Among others she has worked with the British Council, Bold Tendencies, Tropical Isles, Lewisham Arthouse and the Folkestone Triennial.
 Her ongoing project Unorganised Response has produced a series of exhibitions and articles researching the development, movement and institutionalisation of artist led networks in the Syrian diaspora.
 Previously Lois was responsible for the Arts Programme for Bloomberg Philanthropy in Europe, Middle East and Asia and founder of Stonock Ltd.

 Mark Suggitt is a freelance cultural consultant.
 He has held senior posts and led a range of major capital projects.
 Mark was previously Director of Derwent Valley Mills World Heritage Site in Derbyshire, Head of Bradford Museums & Galleries, Director of St Albans Museums and Assistant Director of Yorkshire & Humberside Museums Council.
 He was also Keeper of Social History at York Castle Museum and Assistant Keeper of Social History at Salford Museums & Galleries.
 He is currently Chair of Impressions Gallery in Bradford.
 Mark has published and lectured widely on museums and cultural management throughout the UK and Europe.